bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://scotch.io/tutorials/understanding-scope-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://scotch.io/tutorials/understanding-scope-in-javascript"><strong>Understanding Scope in JavaScript</strong><br />
 <em>JavaScript has a feature called Scope.
 Though the concept of scope is not that easy to understand for many new…</em>scotch.io</a><a href="https://scotch.io/tutorials/understanding-scope-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/when-to-use-a-function-declarations-vs-a-function-expression-70f15152a0a0" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/when-to-use-a-function-declarations-vs-a-function-expression-70f15152a0a0"><strong>When to use a function declaration vs. a function expression</strong><br />
 <em>The differences between them and when to use one or the other.</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/when-to-use-a-function-declarations-vs-a-function-expression-70f15152a0a0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai"><strong>A JavaScript Fundamentals Cheat Sheet: Scope, Context, and “this”</strong><br />
+<a href="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai"><strong>A JavaScript Fundamentals Cheat Sheet: Scope, Context, and "this"</strong><br />
 <em>Scope Scope refers to where a variable can be accessed within a program.
 Some variables can be accessed from anywhere…</em>dev.to</a><a href="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/function-expressions-vs-declarations/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/function-expressions-vs-declarations/"><strong>Quick Tip: Function Expressions vs Function Declarations - SitePoint</strong><br />
 <em>This article was peer reviewed by Jeff Mott.
-Thanks to all of SitePoint’s peer reviewers for making SitePoint content…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/function-expressions-vs-declarations/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+Thanks to all of SitePoint's peer reviewers for making SitePoint content…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/function-expressions-vs-declarations/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@raviroshan.talk/javascript-function-declaration-vs-expression-f5873b8c7b38" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@raviroshan.talk/javascript-function-declaration-vs-expression-f5873b8c7b38"><strong>JavaScript Function — Declaration vs Expression</strong><br />
 <em>Functions are considered as First Class citizen in JavaScript and it is really important to be clear with the concept…</em>medium.com</a><a href="https://medium.com/@raviroshan.talk/javascript-function-declaration-vs-expression-f5873b8c7b38" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@mandeep1012/function-declarations-vs-function-expressions-b43646042052" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@mandeep1012/function-declarations-vs-function-expressions-b43646042052"><strong>Function Declarations vs. Function Expressions</strong><br />
 <em>What is Function Statement/Declarations in JavaScript?</em>medium.com</a><a href="https://medium.com/@mandeep1012/function-declarations-vs-function-expressions-b43646042052" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/"><strong>Function Declarations vs. Function Expressions</strong><br />
 <em>Lets start with a short quiz.
 What is alerted in each case?: Question 1: Question 2: Question 3: Question 4: If you…</em>javascriptweblog.wordpress.com</a><a href="https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://vvkchandra.medium.com/essential-javascript-mastering-immediately-invoked-function-expressions-67791338ddc6" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://vvkchandra.medium.com/essential-javascript-mastering-immediately-invoked-function-expressions-67791338ddc6"><strong>Essential JavaScript: Mastering Immediately-invoked Function Expressions</strong><br />